Scale, details of massive Kaseya ransomware attack emerge

 An affiliate of the notorious REvil gang, best known for extorting $11 million from the meat-processor JBS after a Memorial Day attack, infected thousands of victims in at least 17 countries on Friday, largely through firms that remotely manage IT infrastructure for multiple customers, cybersecurity researchers said.
 They reported ransom demands of up to $5 million.

-President Joe Biden suggested Saturday the U.S. would respond if it was determined that the Kremlin is at all involved.
-He said he had asked the intelligence community for a “deep dive” on what happened.
+Biden suggested Saturday the U.S. would respond if it was determined that the Kremlin is at all involved.

 The attack comes less than a month after Biden pressed Russian President Vladimir Putin to stop providing safe haven to REvil and other ransomware gangs whose unrelenting extortionary attacks the U.S. deems a national security threat.